Wok & Skillet

 • With all your ingredients ready to go, bring a large pot of water to boil over medium-high heat.

-• Heat your ramen bowls by filling them halfway with hot water.
+• Pre-warm your ramen bowls by filling them halfway with hot water.
 The bowls don't need to be scalding, but they should be hot to the touch.
-Dump out the hot water and dry the bowls with some paper towels or a clean towel.
+Dump out the hot water and dry the bowls with paper towels or a clean towel.

-• Put the tare and soup in a medium saucepan.
-Mix and bring to a simmer over low heat.
+• Combine the Shoyu Tare and Basic Clear Chicken Soup in a medium saucepan.
+Mix well and bring to a gentle simmer over low heat.

-• Cook the noodles in the large pot of boiling water.
-Ramen that has been cut to a standard thickness (about 1 mm) will cook in 1 to 2 minutes.
+• Cook the ramen noodles in the large pot of boiling water.
+Fresh ramen cut to a standard thickness (about 1mm) will cook in just 1–2 minutes.

-• About 30 seconds before the noodles are finished cooking, ladle the soup into the ramen bowls.
+• Just before the noodles finish cooking, ladle the hot shoyu broth into the ramen bowls.

-• Drain the noodles, taking care to shake off as much excess water as you can.
-Carefully place some noodles in each bowl of soup, keeping them tidy.
+• Drain the noodles using a spider skimmer, shaking off as much excess water as possible.
+Carefully place the noodles into each bowl, keeping them neat and tidy.

 Tried this recipe?Tag @wokandskillet on Instagram or Facebook!